Treacherous/treacherous-decorators/readme.md

 // The signature for the 4th parameter (messageOverride) are messageOverride?: (value: any, ruleOptions?: any) => string | string)
 ```

+#### Shortcuts

+There are now also shortcut decorators for all rules which can be used, i.e rather than `@withRule("required")` you can do `@required()`, all built in rules are exposed this way for consumption.
+They all wrap the `withRule` decorator so you can pass through message overrides etc.

 ### `@withRuleset`